 Most Social Security disability claimants wait several months – and sometimes several years – before they are approved for benefits.
-When you are approved for benefits, you will generally be awarded a retroactive payment – called back pay – of all the benefits you should have received from the date of onset of your disability.
+When you are approved for benefits, you will generally be awarded a retroactive payment, or back pay, of all the benefits you should have received from the date of onset of your disability.
 In many – but not all – cases, these retroactive Social Security benefits are taxable.